ResourcesBlog

 By clicking "Join newsletter", you acknowledge Whispli's Privacy Policy.

 Fox News made the headlines when their star broadcaster, Bill O’Reilly, was removed as a host for alleged sexual harassment of other employees.
-It has come to light that Fox had an anonymous hotline for employees to report such incidents but it has not been used
+It has come to light that Fox had an anonymous hotline for employees to report such incidents, but it was notoriously underutilized.
+Despite the mechanism being available, the culture of silence prevailed.

 Why not?

-Whistleblowers see the headlines of what happens to others who come forward and try and make reports.
-They have seen what happened to the employee at PwC that reported controversial tax deals and got sentenced to jail.
-They have seen the head of Barclays try and track down and, allegedly, silence a whistleblower.
+Whistleblowers see the headlines of what happens to others who come forward.
+They have seen the PwC employee who reported controversial tax deals and was sentenced to jail.
+They watched the head of Barclays allegedly try to track down and silence a whistleblower.
+When people see these outcomes, they realize that blowing the whistle via a hotline often means giving up their anonymity or leaving a digital breadcrumb trail that leads straight back to them.

 Limitations of a Whistleblower Hotline

-Beyond being distrusted by whistleblowers, hotlines have massive limitations for the organisation:
+Beyond being distrusted by whistleblowers, traditional hotlines present massive operational limitations for the organisation:

-• They are unable to receive any documentation or evidence, unless the whistleblower gives up their anonymity.
+• Evidence gaps: They are unable to receive documentation, photos, or digital evidence unless the whistleblower gives up their anonymity through a follow-up email.

-• They are are unable to go back to the whistleblower for follow up information or to provide support.
+• One-way communication: Investigators are often unable to go back to the whistleblower for follow-up information or to provide emotional support without unmasking them.

 How to engage with an anonymous Whistleblower

-Using a whistleblowing platform like Whispli allows people to come forward anonymously via online reporting form, from any web-enabled device in the world, to receive the support that they need and report what is happening to them or colleagues.
+Using a whistleblowing platform like Whispli allows people to come forward anonymously via an online reporting form, accessible from any web-enabled device in the world.
+This removes the "voice identification" risk and allows the individual to share their story in a medium they use every day.

-They can remain completely anonymous while you get the opportunity to chat with them and gather additional information.
+• Continuous Dialogue: They can remain completely anonymous while you get the opportunity to chat with them in real-time to gather additional information.

-✅ Allowing anonymous reporting enables managers to create a more positive environment and to reduce the risk of future bullying, harassment or mental stress claims.
+• Proactive Management: Allowing anonymous reporting enables managers to create a positive environment and significantly reduces the risk of future bullying, harassment, or mental stress claims.

 Most popular articles to read